Employee Stress in 2025: 4 Unexpected Takeaways, Direct from Workers

 Money Dysmorphia: A Simple Guide to Why it Matters.
 Financial wellness programs help combat Money Dysmorphia, with tools to empower employees and help them develop a more accurate view of their financial life.

-According to Credit Karma, almost half of Gen Z and 41% of millennials struggle with comparisons and feel behind financially.
-This phenomenon may also be triggered by negative experiences with money, like extreme poverty or debt.
+According to Credit Karma, almost half of Gen Z struggle with Money Dysmorphia – the feeling of being financially “behind.”
+This may also be triggered by negative experiences with money, like extreme poverty or debt.
 Money Dysmorphia causes preventable stress, which can affect workplace productivity, retention and quality of life.
+Employees who overcome this are able to feel more in control of their daily finances.
+Take advantage of financial wellness programs to support your employees and prevent the effects of Money Dysmorphia.

-Best Money Moves is an interactive financial wellness benefit that helps employees make smarter choices about their money.
-Whether employees are building their first budget, paying down debt, working toward homeownership or planning for retirement – Best Money Moves has the tools they need to turn financial goals into reality.
+Best Money Moves is a financial wellness benefit that helps employees make smarter choices about their money.
 Best Money Moves users gain access to a suite of debt trackers, budgeting calculators and a library of 900+ articles, videos and webinars.
 Our tools empower employees with actionable solutions to real-world problems.
 Best Money Moves users also receive exclusive member deals from our library of trusted benefits partners, including discounts on insurance, college planning prescription medications and so much more.

 Schedule a call with a member of our team to learn more about Best Money Moves.
 Contact us and we’ll reach out to you soon.